Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 So, COVID destroys enough cells that it creates the same effect as simply living an entire life… SARS-CoV-2 is closer to a weeping angel than any character I can think of in fiction because it uses what would be your future to replicate itself…

-This is why we talk about stress, or accidents, or anything that causes inflammation as if it can age you… you’re aging somewhat unnaturally when you are experiencing inflammation because cells are being destroyed and they need to be replaced…
+This is why we talk about stress, or accidents, or anything that causes inflammation as if it can age you… You’re aging somewhat unnaturally when you are experiencing inflammation because cells are being destroyed, and they need to be replaced…

 If they even can be replaced at all.